Gedang-Goreng/Find-IT/README.md

 Penyisihan-A-Kevin_Bramasta_Arvyto_Wardhana
 ```

-## Do's and Don'ts
+## Do's and Don'ts‼️

 - Please don't commit directly to the `main` branch.
 Create your own branch.
-- Please submit all your jobsheets as a Pull Request with the appropriate title to avoid confusion.
+- Please submit your file as a Pull Request with the appropriate title to avoid confusion.
 - Please submit your file outside of the question folder.
 - Please write the stage name, the question type, and your name as the Pull Request title.
 For example: `[Penyisihan-A]: Kevin Bramasta Arvyto Wardhana`

-Happy Coding😁!
+## Happy Coding😁!